jakobtroidl/BrainShapeComparer/README.md

-# Comparative visualization of 20 brain scans
+# Comparative Visualization of Brain Scans

 ## Setup
 Make a local folder _data_ and exclude it from git.